Automattic/wp-calypso/packages/tour-kit/README.md

   - `useTourRating`: (optional) A hook to provide the rating from an external source/state (see [types.ts](./src/types.ts)).
   - `onTourRate`: (optional) A callback to fire off when a rating is submitted.

+- `portalElementId`: A string that lets you customize under which DOM element the Tour will be appended.